Possible Havana syndrome case delays Harris trip to Vietnam | Politics

 For now, the administration is providing assurances that it takes the matter seriously, is investigating aggressively and will make sure those affected have good medical care.

+But the panel could not make a definitive finding on how US personnel may have been hit.

-And a declassified 2018 State Department report cited ''a lack of senior leadership, ineffective communications, and systemic disorganization'' in responding to the Havana cases.
-The report says the cause of the injuries was ''currently unknown.''
-The document was published by George Washington University's National Security Archive.
+And a declassified 2018 State Department report cited “a lack of senior leadership, ineffective communications, and systemic disorganisation” in responding to the Havana cases.
+The report says the cause of the injuries was “currently unknown”.
+The document was published by George Washington University’s National Security Archive.

-Chris Miller, the acting defense secretary during the last months of the Trump administration, created a Pentagon team to investigate the suspected attacks.
-That was after he met a soldier late last year who described how, while serving in a country Miller wouldn't identify, he had heard a ''shrieking'' sound and then had a splitting headache.
+Chris Miller, the acting defence secretary during the last months of the Trump administration, created a Pentagon team to investigate the suspected attacks.
+That was after he met a soldier late last year who described how, while serving in a country Miller wouldn’t identify, he had heard a “shrieking” sound and then had a splitting headache.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)